-Prior to joining Epstein Becker Green, Mr. Kennedy was Co-Founder and President of the Marwood Group, a health care-focused strategic advisory and financial services firm.
-Under Mr. Kennedy's leadership, the Marwood Group advised hundreds of the nation's foremost health care companies, institutional investors, and trade associations.
+Before joining Epstein Becker Green, Ted was Co-Founder and President of the Marwood Group, a health care-focused strategic advisory and financial services firm.
+Under Ted's leadership, the Marwood Group advised hundreds of the nation's foremost health care companies, institutional investors, and trade associations.
 He previously practiced law at a New Haven, Connecticut, law firm and was the Director of Legal and Regulatory Affairs at the Connecticut Hospital Association.

-Mr. Kennedy has also served on the corporate boards of many of the country’s most innovative health care organizations, including Press Ganey Associates, Genoa Healthcare, InnovAge, MedPower, and Arvinas.
+Ted has also served on the corporate boards of many of the country’s most innovative health care organizations, including Press Ganey Associates, Genoa Healthcare, InnovAge, MedPower, Fox Rehabilitation, and Arvinas.

-A pediatric bone cancer survivor and amputee, Mr. Kennedy has been an active leader in the movement to expand opportunities for persons with disabilities.
-In June 2017, Mr. Kennedy was elected Chair of the Board of the American Association of People with Disabilities (AAPD), one of the country’s preeminent civil rights and public policy organizations dedicated to social reform and equal rights for people with disabilities.
-He also advises employers on best practices and compliance with the Americans with Disabilities Act (ADA).
+A pediatric bone cancer survivor and amputee, Ted continues to be an active leader in the movement to expand opportunities for persons with disabilities.
+Since June 2017, Ted has served as Chair of the Board of the American Association of People with Disabilities (AAPD), one of the country’s preeminent civil rights and public policy organizations dedicated to social reform and equal rights for people with disabilities.
+A trusted advisor, Ted counsels employers on best practices and ADA compliance.
 One of AAPD’s signature programs is the Disability Equality Index (DEI), now the nation’s leading corporate benchmarking tool for disability equality and inclusion.
-The DEI scores and tracks businesses on their disability employment, accommodation policies and socially responsible corporate practices.
+The DEI scores and tracks businesses on their disability employment, accommodation policies, and socially responsible corporate practices.

-From 2015 to 2019, Mr. Kennedy served as a State Senator in the Connecticut General Assembly.
-During his four-year tenure as a legislator—including appointments as Senate Chair of the Environment Committee, Vice Chair of the Public Health Committee, and Deputy Majority Leader for the Democratic Caucus—he authored and led successful passage of over 70 new laws expanding environmental protection, disability rights, home and community-based care, value-based purchasing, provider network reforms and price transparency, mental health parity implementation, and access to treatment for individuals with substance use disorders.
+From 2015 to 2019, Ted served as a State Senator in the Connecticut General Assembly.
+During his four-year tenure as a legislator—including appointments as Senate Chair of the Environment Committee, Vice Chair of the Public Health Committee, and Deputy Majority Leader for the Democratic Caucus—he authored and led the successful passage of more than 70 new laws expanding environmental protection, disability rights, home and community-based care, value-based purchasing, provider network reforms and price transparency, mental health parity implementation, and access to treatment for individuals with substance use disorders.